senyosimpson/blog/content/posts/senior-engineer.md

 {{< tweet 1363729866194116608 >}}

 They are all contextual.
 However, as someone who hasn't seen enough of this play out through my own experiences, it is great to be able to ask and get back well justified answers.
-It's even better when I've gone on to read more about it and then can have healthy debate on the topic.
 I've found this to be one of the most valuable ways of learning for me.
 It helps me bootstrap my own intuition and opinions.

 ## Deep thought enables great work